janhq/cortex.so/docs/cli/models/update.md

 # `cortex models update`

-This command updates a model configuration defined by a `MODEL_ID`.
+This command updates a model configuration defined by a `model_id`.

 :::info
 This command is compatible with all OpenAI and OpenAI-compatible endpoints.